- Doctors & Departments

 Doctors often give parents a specific age range for when their child might be able to walk, talk, ride a bike or finally ditch the car seat.
 But what do doctors recommend as the "right age" for activities such as watching Batman movies, signing up for an Instagram account or downloading a virtual makeup app?

 These types of questions are common among today's parents.
-However, Mindy Solomon, PhD, explains that when it comes to media exposure, specific numbers just don't work.
+However, Amy Sass, MD, explains that when it comes to media exposure, specific numbers just don't work.

 The reason she can't just hand over a "Stages of Media Exposure" chart to the parents she sees?
 "Because mass media and social media establish societal norms that set up unrealistic expectations for kids."
 And the age at which kids can understand and digest media varies widely.